Takeshi-Sakamoto5/PolyAgora/README.md

 Non-commercial
 Share alike

-✨ Final Note — The New Era of OS Creation
+✨ Final Note — The New Era of OS Design

 No code.
 No traditional engineering.

-PolyAgora shows that prompt-architecture is an executable cognitive program — and natural language itself has become an OS design language.

-A new era of OS creation has begun.
+PolyAgora shows that natural language is now an executable OS design language — and a new era of cognitive system creation has begun.